Perfect competition is a market structure with:

 - Firms are price takers; this means their demand curve is perfectly elastic.
 If they set a higher price, nobody would buy because of perfect knowledge.
 Therefore firms have an elastic demand curve.

-- In the long run firms in perfect competition will make normal profits.
+- In the long-run firms in perfect competition will make normal profits.

-Diagram Perfect Competition
+Diagram of Perfect Competition